exploratory-io/book/analytics/topic_model.md

 ## "Data (Words)" View

 "Data (Words)" View shows the word-topic matrix.
-It shows occurrence probability of each words in each topic.
-The words are sorted in a way that top words of each topic shows up close to each other.
+It shows the occurrence probability of each word in each topic.
+The words are sorted in a way that the top words of each topic shows up close to each other.